BioFabUSA Logo

 Institute Capabilities

-BioFabUSA developed the first-ever BioFab Foundry manufacturing platform.
-The Tissue Foundry (shown above) is composed of a series of subsystems, or modules, each representing a different stage of the manufacturing process for cells, tissues and organs — from culture of the cells that make up the tissue to packaging of the final product.
-Modularity allows users to scale up and reconfigure the platform to facilitate the manufacture of all cells, tissues, and organs.
-Integration of programmable automation allows monitoring and data logging of process parameters in the short term, and opens the door to process control through big data analytics, machine learning and artificial intelligence in the long term.
-Automation allows for cost-effective operations at scale.
-Finally, because the system is closed, the risk of contamination and process variability introduced by exposure to ambient air is mitigated significantly.
+BioFabUSA developed the first-ever scalable, modular, automated, and closed manufacturing platform for biofabrication.
+The original Tissue Foundry (shown above) is composed of a series of subsystems, or modules, each representing a different stage of the manufacturing process for cell-based products.
+Modularity allows users to scale up and reconfigure the platform to facilitate the manufacture of a broad range of cell-based products; integration of programmable automation allows monitoring and data monitoring of process parameters, opening the door to process control; and automation allows for cost-effective operations at scale.
+Finally, because the system is closed, the risk of contamination and process variability introduced by exposure to ambient air is mitigated.
 This eliminates the need for costly capital investments in clean room facilities.
-Modular, automated and closed manufacturing will ensure that the warfighter and the nation have access to sufficient numbers of effective, consistent, and affordable cells, tissues and organs.
+Modular, automated and closed manufacturing will ensure Warfighters and the Nation have access to high quality, consistent, and cost-effective cell-based products at industrial scale.

 Development